AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ---
 # Configuring email channel{#configuring-email-channel}

 As a Campaign [administrator](../../administration/using/users-management.md#functional-administrators), you can configure email channel settings.
 These advanced settings include general email channel parameters, email routing accounts, email processing rules and email properties.
-On this page, you will learn how to edit the default values for the general email and sending parameters.
+On this page, learn how to edit the default values for the general email and sending parameters.

 ## Email channel parameters {#email-channel-parameters}